EnterpriseDB/tpa/docs/src/index.md

 nothing has changed in the configuration or on the instances, then rerunning the entire process will not change anything either.

-### Extensible through Ansible

-TPAexec supports a variety of configuration options, so you can do a lot just by editing config.yml and re-running provision/deploy/test.
-Should you need to go beyond what is already implemented, you can write [hook scripts](tpaexec-hooks.md) to extend the deployment process.

-This mechanism places the full range of Ansible functionality at your disposal during every stage of the deployment.
-For example, any tasks in `hooks/pre-deploy.yml` will be executed before the main deployment;
-and there are also `post-deploy` and many other hooks.

 ### Cluster management

 Once your cluster is up and running, TPAexec provides convenient cluster management functions, including configuration changes, switchover, and zero-downtime minor-version upgrades.
 These features make it easier and safer to manage your cluster than making the changes by hand.

+### Extensible through Ansible

+TPAexec supports a [variety of configuration options](configure-instance.md), so you can do a lot just by editing config.yml and re-running provision/deploy/test.
+If you do need to go beyond what TPAexec already supports implemented, you can write

+* [Custom commands](tpaexec-commands.md), which make it simple to write playbooks to run on the cluster.
+Just create `commands/xyz.yml` in your cluster directory, and invoke it using `tpaexec xyz /path/to/cluster`.
+Ideal for any management tasks or processes that you need to automate.

+* [Custom tests](tpaexec-tests.md), which augment the builtin tests with in-depth verifications specific to your environment and application.
+  Using `tpaexec test` to run all tests in a uniform, repeatable way ensures that you will not miss out on anything important, either when dealing with a crisis, or just during routine cluster management.

+* [Hook scripts](tpaexec-hooks.md), which are invoked during various stages of the deployment.
+For example, tasks in `hooks/pre-deploy.yml` will be run before the main deployment; there are many other hooks, including `post-deploy`.
+This places the full range of Ansible functionality at your disposal.

 ## It's just Postgres